kindlychung/signal_for_android_decryption/README.md

 You can then decrypt the backup file as follows:

-    $ python decrypt_backup.py path/to/signal.backup path/to/output/dir
+    python decrypt_backup.py ~/Downloads/signal_backup/signal-2024-06-20-11-56-50.backup  ~/Downloads/signal_backup/decrypted/

-The tool will prompt you for your backup passphrase (spaces are optional) and then extract the backup file into the specified output directory.
+The tool will prompt you for your **backup passphrase of 30 digits** (spaces are optional) and then extract the backup file into the specified output directory.

 The backup will be decrypted into the directory you specified.
 The extracted